dotnet/csharplang/proposals/default-interface-methods.md

 When a `virtual` or `abstract` member is accessed using the syntax `base(Type).M`, it is required that `Type` contains a unique *most specific override* for `M`.

+### Binding base clauses

+Interfaces now contain types.
+These types may be used in the base clause as base interfaces.
+When binding a base clause, we may need to know the set of base interfaces to bind those types (e.g. to lookup in them and to resolve protected access).
+The meaning of an interface's base clause is thus cicularly defined.
+To break the cycle, we add a new language rule corresponding to a similar rule already in place for classes:

+While binding the base clause of an interface declaration, the base interfaces are assumed to be empty.

 ### Effect on existing programs

 The rules presented here are intended to have no effect on the meaning of existing programs.